NonyeAnams/immune-material-FBR/README.md

 # Computational Immunophenotyping of Biomaterial-Induced Foreign Body Response

-This repository contains an independent mini-project analyzing immune and stromal responses to biomaterial implantation using publicly available single-cell RNA sequencing (scRNA-seq) data.
-The project focuses on macrophage and fibroblast transcriptional states and explores candidate immune–stromal communication programs associated with fibrotic remodeling.
+This project presents a computational analysis of immune and stromal cell dynamics following biomaterial implantation, using publicly available single-cell RNA sequencing (scRNA-seq) data.

+The study focuses on macrophage functional heterogeneity and fibroblast activation programs, with the goal of identifying transcriptional signatures and candidate immune–stromal interactions associated with fibrotic remodeling.
----

 ## Biological Question

-How do implanted biomaterials shape immune cell states—particularly macrophages—and how are these immune programs associated with fibroblast activation and fibrotic remodeling?
+How does biomaterial implantation reshape immune cell states—particularly macrophages—and how are these immune programs linked to fibroblast activation and fibrosis-associated remodeling?

----

 ## Dataset
 - **Source:** Gene Expression Omnibus (GEO)
 - **Accession:** GSE203099
 - **Description:** Single-cell RNA-seq profiles from biomaterial implantation sites capturing immune and stromal cell populations during foreign body response.

-Raw data are not included in this repository and can be obtained directly from GEO.
+  | Raw data are not included in this repository and can be obtained directly from GEO.

----

 ## Analysis Overview

-The analysis follows a biologically motivated workflow:
+The analysis follows a structured workflow:

-1. Quality control, normalization, and global clustering of all cells
+- Quality control, normalization, and global clustering
-2. Annotation of major immune and stromal cell types
+- Annotation of major immune and stromal cell populations
-3. Subclustering and functional characterization of macrophage states
+- Subclustering and transcriptional characterization of macrophage states
-4. Identification of fibroblast activation programs associated with extracellular matrix production
+- Identification of fibroblast activation programs associated with extracellular matrix (ECM) production
-5. Hypothesis-generating analysis of macrophage–fibroblast ligand–receptor interactions
+- Exploratory analysis of macrophage–fibroblast ligand–receptor interactions

----

 ## Repository Structure
 ```
 immune_material_scRNA/
 │